New Book Release

 Muslim Mental Health in North America is a landmark volume bringing together leading clinicians, scholars, and community leaders to explore faith, culture, and wellbeing across Muslim communities in North America.

-Edited by Dr. Amber Haque and Dr. Farha Abbasi, this book examines stigma, healing, intergenerational experiences, and the systems shaping mental health care today.
+Edited by Drs.
+Amber Haque and Farha Abbasi, this book examines stigma, healing, intergenerational experiences, and the systems shaping mental health care today.

 The volume offers insight for mental health professionals, educations, and community organizers seeking to better understand the diverse experiences of North American Muslims.